sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 # Summing things up

 The above techniques will help maintain a reasonable level of fidelity while optimizing images with Sketch without introducing a lot of complexity, or additional tools or processes.
-Using them can mean the difference between Page 1 of Google and getting buried in the nether regions.
-What tips do you have?
-Please feel free to share them in the comments section below.
+If you're looking for something with a little more oomph check out the [ImageOptim plugin for Sketch](https://imageoptim.com/sketch).